mjarkk/whatsapp-dev/README.md

 | Facebook Graph token          | `--facebook-graph-token`      | `FACEBOOK_GRAPH_TOKEN`     | _Randomly generated_              |
 | Facebook developer app secret | `--facebook-app-secret`       | `FACEBOOK_APP_SECRET`      | _Randomly generated_              |

-_Note that all randomly generated values are generated using the secrets seed if you don't change your seed all randomly generated values will stay the same when restarting the service_
+_Note that all randomly generated values are generated using the secrets seed.
+If you don't change your seed, all randomly generated values will stay the same when restarting the service_

+## Limitations / TODO

+- Sending something other than text messages like images, videos, stickers, etc..
+- Send status updates via the webhook
+- Templates
+  - Support Website, Phone number and Promo offer action buttons (currently only quick reply is supported)
+  - Support Media header (currently only text is supported)

 ## From WhatsApp business API to this?

-Replace `https://graph.facebook.com` with a instance of WhatsApp-Dev and assuming you have setup your instance of WhatsApp-Dev the same as the real api this should be all.
+Replace `https://graph.facebook.com` with an instance of WhatsApp-Dev and, assuming you have setup your instance of WhatsApp-Dev the same as the real api, this should be 👌.

 Note that if your instance of WhatsApp-Dev has different credentials then the real API you also need to change those.

-It's recomment to use diffrent credentials for this and the real api.
+It's recommended to use different credentials for this and the real api.

 ## Going from this to the real api?